 - Inability to track website conversion activity (purchases, post-ad clicks, etc.)

-- The loss of ability to use ad formats like dynamic product ads that rely on product-specific pixel tracking
+- The loss of ability to use ad formats like dynamic product ads (now Advantage+ catalog ads) that rely on product-specific pixel tracking

 As you can imagine, this sent shockwaves through the advertising community as many wondered how they would be able to target people as they used to.